schmoelder/diss/doc/02_model_based_design/02_model_formulation.md

 The mass action law is a fundamental principle in chemical reaction kinetics that states that the rate of a chemical reaction is proportional to the product of the concentrations of its reactants.
 This model is suitable for most reactions, though it uses concentrations rather than thermodynamic activities, making it strictly valid only for dilute solutions and well-stirred vessels.
-The net flux for component $i$ is expressed as:
+The net flux for component $i$ is expressed as

 ```{math}
 :label: mass_action